circleci/circleci-docs/jekyll/_cci2/getting-started-guide-experimental.md

 In your Dashboard, click into the <b>say-hello-world</b> workflow.
 Can you find the four steps that ran?
 Hint: step 1 is <b>Spin up environment</b>.
 <br>
 <br>
-A <a  href="https://circleci.com/docs/2.0/workflows/">workflow</a> is a set of rules that defines a collection of jobs and their run order.
+A <a class="no-external-icon" href="https://circleci.com/docs/2.0/workflows/">workflow</a> is a set of rules that defines a collection of jobs and their run order.
 Workflows support complex job orchestration using a simple set of configuration keys to help you quickly resolve failures.
 {% endcapture %}

 {%- capture explore-workflows -%}